jyj5558/theta/README.md

 Please specify the name of the file containing sra names, this should be located in your pwd directory for GCF_009873245.2_mBalMus1.pri.v3
 ERR1843087,ERR1843088,ERR1843089
 ```
-This script will then download all SRA files and dump them into paired-end fastq file format.
+This script will then download all SRA files and dump them into paired-end fastq file format for TWO-chemistry platforms.
+Repeat steps above if the user also has 4-channel SRA files to download, with the [download_sra_4.sh](./download_sra_4.sh)

-Now, you should be able to ls and see your brand new fastq files named with the [S,E]RRXXXXX_1.fastq for single end data, and [S,E]RRXXXXX_2.fastq for paired end data.
+Now, there should be fully downloaded fastq files named with the [S,E]RRXXXXX_1.fastq for single end data, and [S,E]RRXXXXX_2.fastq for paired end data within the ./two_ch/raw and/or ./four_ch/raw directories.

 Note, make sure that there are no unresolved downloads during either the SRA download or fastq!

-#DONE

 STEP-4: QC and mapping of SRAs